mist998/matrix/README.md

 Solid boundary may disable/disallow/block the boundary utilities, or totally not providing these to others(boundaries).
 - Boundaries communication should done via boundary connector, boundaries animation may done via boundary state injector.
 - Boundaries need no to placed near to each other to use boundary connector / boundary state injector.
-- Boundary connector or boundary state injector shall be used within another boundary, but also allowing dev to use them with the role of matrix maintainer.
+- Boundary connector or boundary state injector shall be used within another boundary, but also allowing dev to use them outside the boundary with the role of matrix maintainer.
 - Components within boundary must always overseen/handled by framework calculating its optimal size (default/definable by dev) in case the explicit sizing settings were not set, or, just in case, interrupt and disallow any attempt to help them escape their matrix.